gscontras/probLang/chapters/03-nonliteral.md

 })};
 ~~~~

-To model hyperbole, Kao et al. posited that the pragmatic listener actually has uncertainty about what the QUD is, and jointly infers the world state (and speaker valence) and the intended QUD from the utterance he receives.
+To model hyperbole, Kao et al. posited that the pragmatic listener actually has uncertainty about what the QUD is, and jointly infers the price (and speaker valence) and the intended QUD from the utterance he receives.
 That is, the pragmatic listener simulates how the speaker would behave with various QUDs.

 ~~~~
 var pragmaticListener = function(utterance) {
   return Infer({model: function(){
     var price = pricePrior()
-    var valence = valencePrior(state)
+    var valence = valencePrior(price)
+    var fullState = {price, valence}
     var qud = qudPrior()
     var qudFn = qudFns[qud]
     var qudValue = qudFn(price, valence)
     observe( speaker(qudValue, qud), utterance)
-    return {price, valence}
+    return fullState
   }
 })};
 ~~~~